JCVI Dismisses Baseless Vaccine Blood Clot Claims

-As France and Germany both announce they will suspend use of the AstraZeneca jab, the Deputy Chair of the Joint Committee on Vaccination and Immunisation (JCVI), Professor Anthony Harden, has hit back at claims that the vaccine increases risk of blood clotting today, saying ‘We’ve given 11 million doses here and there’s no evidence of increased risk of blood clots’.
+As France, Germany, and Italy announce they will suspend use of the AstraZeneca jab, the Deputy Chair of the Joint Committee on Vaccination and Immunisation (JCVI), Professor Anthony Harden, has hit back at claims that the vaccine increases risk of blood clotting, saying ‘We’ve given 11 million doses here and there’s no evidence of increased risk of blood clots’.
 On other countries suspending their rollout of the jab, Harden simply said “I expect some will start reversing those decisions soon”…

 Here is the full list of countries which have currently suspended use of the Oxford jab: